|

 The coon continued to squeeze the human, but then got an idea.
 Sure,

-Race could just sit there and claw the human and squeeze the human, and
+Race could just sit there and claw the human and squeeze the human,

 perhaps even kill the human, but there would still be a body.
 There